Emergency Conditions We Treat in Angleton, TX

 Trouble Breathing in Children

-Fast breathing, noisy breathing, ribs pulling in, blue lips, or trouble speaking or crying can be warning signs.
+Fast breathing, noisy breathing, ribs pulling in, blue lips, or trouble speaking or crying are warning signs.

 Pink Eye

-Eye redness with pain, swelling, injury, vision changes, discharge, or worsening symptoms should be checked promptly.
+Eye redness with pain, swelling, injury, vision changes, discharge, or rapid worsening should be checked promptly.

 Rash